DevRaeph/DevRaeph/README.md

 ## Hey there, I'm [DevRaeph!](https://devraeph.com) 👋

-My name is Raphael Planer, I'm a self-taught Fullstack developer from Salzburg Austria.
+My name is Raphael Planer, I'm a self-taught Full Stack Developer from Salzburg Austria.

 **Languages and Tools:**